Does Weed Expire? How to Tell When Cannabis Goes Bad

 Topicals

 Cannabis topicals like creams, oils, and gels usually last up to two years when stored in their original container and sealed after each use.
 Cannabis-infused cosmetics may also last up to two years, though the expiry date will depend on the ingredients in the cosmetics.
-Soaps are alkaline and will preserve any cannabis they contain quite well, potentially lasting longer than two years.
+Soaps are alkaline and will preserve any cannabis they contain well, potentially lasting longer than two years.

 Several easy-to-spot clues will let you know that your cannabis has gone bad.
 From funky smells to scuzzy mold, here’s how you’ll know if you’ve got a batch of rotten cannabis.